 - An adult is sent to request the HT (or SLT if unavailable).
 If no adult is available, two children can be sent to the office to ask for HT.
 HT will collect child.
-Child may have time-out from class. - Child will miss their next three morning break times and will complete a KS2 Reflection Sheet (see appendices). - Further steps/consequences may be necessary following SLT involvement. - Parents/carers will be informed of the child's behaviour and steps taken by HT (or SLT).
+Child may have time-out from class. - Child will miss their next three morning break times and will discuss their behaviour with a member of SLT (see appendices). - Further steps/consequences may be necessary following SLT involvement. - Parents/carers will be informed of the child's behaviour and steps taken by HT (or SLT).
 The incident will be recorded on CPOMS.